andy-keene/events-visualization/README.md

 Run the app using `forever start app.js` this allows the app to be restarted on failure.
 Likewise `forever stop <app-id>` can be used to temporarily stop the server inbetween updates.

-To start the honeypot type `nohup python parse.py &`.
+To start the honeypot parser type `nohup python parse.py &`.
 You can verify the SSH parser is running with `ps -aux | grep <username>` and look for the lines containing `tail -f` and `parse.py` to confirm the whole process is running.

+Connect to the honeypot over port listed in the `-22` config file (i.e. port 48000).
+If the honeypot restarts, the following commands need to be rerun to reconnect the daemons on the appropriate ports:
+`sudo /usr/local/sbin/sshd-22 -f /usr/local/etc/sshd_config-22`
+`sudo /usr/local/sbin/sshd-2222 -f /usr/local/etc/sshd_config-2222`

 ### Leftoff